analog-org/analog-sveltekit/README.md

 <div align="center">

   This is a typescript template for building Discord bots with a dashboard.
-It uses NextJS, TailwindCSS, Discord.JS, Sapphire, Authy, and Prisma.
+It uses SvelteKit, TailwindCSS, Discord.JS, Sapphire, Authy, and Prisma.

   <br />
 </div>